ASK DAY IS JUNE 21 — THE FIRST DAY OF SUMMER

 Every day, 8 children and teens are unintentionally injured or killed with an improperly stored gun.
 These tragedies — known as “family fire” — are preventable. #ASKDay #EndFamilyFire @bradybuzz @EndFamilyFire bit.ly/FamilyFire (Click to Tweet)

-Just as you'd ask about allergies, supervision and other safety issues before your child visits another home, add one more important question: "Is there a gun in your house? #ASKDay #EndFamilyFire @bradybuzz (Click to Tweet)
+Just as you'd ask about allergies, supervision and other safety issues before your child visits another home, add one more important question: "Is there an unlocked gun where my child plays?" #ASKDay #EndFamilyFire @bradybuzz (Click to Tweet)

 Safe, secure firearm storage: